Adoption in Health Care – The

 prefer to deal with a professional association than with the

-constituted by the more efficient providers, and then
+sub-set constituted by the more efficient providers, and then

-apply the

-price to all providers.
+apply the same price to all providers.
 The reason for this is the

 increase in the bargaining position of providers.
 The more

 Health Care Providers: "Any Willing Provider" vs. Negotiation.

 providers to contract with.
 Two different mechanisms are studied

 and their properties compared.
-A first

-consists of the
+A first mechanism consists of the

-so-called “any willing provider” where the
+so-called “any willing provider” where the third-party payer

-procedure with both providers set up by the third-party payer.
-The
+providers set up by the third-party payer.
+The main finding is

-finding is

-that the decision of the third-party payer depends on
+that the decision of the third-party payer depends on the surplus

-surplus

 to be shared.
-When it is relatively high the third-party
+When it is relatively high the third-party payer

 prefers the any willing provider system.
 When, on the contrary,